Skip to main content

 Prerequisites

-ARCH X 471.1A Landscape Design 1; ARCH X 471.1B Landscape Design 2; ARCH X 472.4F Design Graphics 3.
-Candidacy in the Landscape Architecture Program.
+ARCH X 471.1A Landscape Design 1: Site Design Basics; ARCH X 471.1B Landscape Design 2: Site Design; ARCH X 472.4F Design Graphics 3: Digital Rendering and Presentation Drawings.
+Working knowledge of a 3-D modeling or design software program.
+Certificate student in the Landscape Architecture certificate program.

 Details